bevyengine/bevy/_release-content/release-notes/chain_weak.md

 wait for a handful of stragglers at the end of a system set, a pattern that shows up frequently in the render world.

-The new `chain_weak()`, `before_weak()`, and `after_weak()` functions provides a looser alternative.
+The new `chain_weak()`, `before_weak()`, and `after_weak()` functions provide a looser alternative.
-Like their regular counterparts, they add ordering constraints between successive elements, however those constraints are emitted as "must start before" (start-to-start) dependencies rather than "must finish before" ones.
-A later system may not begin until the earlier one has begun, but it does not wait for the earlier one to finish, so the two can overlap.
+Like their regular counterparts, they request an ordering between successive elements, however that ordering is only kept between systems whose data accesses actually conflict.
+Systems that don't conflict are left unordered and may run in any order, including in parallel.

 ```rust
 schedule.configure_sets(